ComedicChimera/chai-lang.dev/content/book/unit1/chapter2.md

 a later section, but for now, let's focus on the numbers.

 All integers and floats in Chai have fixed sizes and their size is apart of their name.
-On every platform, `i32` will be a 32 bit integer.
+For example, on every platform, `i32` will be a 32 bit integer.
 This tends to ensure that your API has more standard behavior on all systems.

 ## Number Literals